 The television screen was rectangular in the 1970s, providing a frame around the image, and rectangles in Beckett's screen work can be interpreted as both reflexive allusions to the medium and also as references to the framed rectangles of paintings in a gallery.
 The effect of subdividing the rectangular space within the frame is to energise parts of the space and to suggest relationships between the frame and the spaces demarcated within it.
-Painterly abstraction using geometric forms seems to have been behind Beckett's principles of image composition, such as the grey squares representing the setting in Ghost Trio or the lighted circles of ...but the clouds...
+Painterly abstraction using geometric forms seems to have been behind Beckett's principles of image composition, such as the grey squares representing the setting in Ghost Trio or the lighted circles of . . . but the clouds . . ..
 The room in Part One of Ghost Trio is represented as a series of rectangles, becoming a two-dimensional and pictorial series of forms.
-The movement of the sole male protagonist in ... but the clouds... is across the plane of the set in left-to-right directions, entering and leaving a spotlight that leaves the surrounding area completely dark, whereas movement in Ghost Trio is into and out of the set, from the front to the back.
-In ...but the clouds... there is an almost immobile male figure and in the closing moments a static female figure, returning to a static framing on the television screen, just as in Ghost Trio the Figure returns to a position that recapitulates the opening shot.
-The two plays use similar ideas of the picture plane and the flatness on the television screen of threedimensional objects and spaces.
+The movement of the sole male protagonist in . . . but the clouds . . . is across the plane of the set in left-to-right directions, entering and leaving a spotlight that leaves the surrounding area completely dark, whereas movement in Ghost Trio is into and out of the set, from the front to the back.
+In ... but the clouds ... there is an almost immobile male figure and in the closing moments a static female figure, returning to a static framing on the television screen, just as in Ghost Trio the male figure returns to a position that recapitulates the opening shot.
 In Quad, a static camera frames a rectangular shape on the studio floor.
 In the 1983 SDR transmission of Beckett's Nacht und Träume (1984), the wipe effect that creates the shift from the 'real' space in which a lone male figure sits to a dreamed space in which he features in his own reverie is also parallel to the panning of a camera across the surface of a planar picture.
+The plays use similar ideas of the picture plane and the flatness on the television screen of three-dimensional objects and spaces.

-Beckett's plays encourage attention to the tones, textures and forms within the image in a way that is close to the conventions of painting, art cinema or television with high production values in settings or costumes.
-Static compositions and geometric figures present the television viewer with an image which invites the movement of the eye across it, as a composition and a surface rather than a window through which action and movement are perceived, counteracting the assumption that television spectatorship is passive (Ellis, 1982, 137).
-But the images of Asmus's What Where and other television versions of Beckett's plays the not the same as looking at art.
+Static compositions and geometric figures present the television viewer with an image which invites the movement of the eve across it, as a composition and a surface rather than a window through which action and movement are perceived.
+Thus, Beckett's plays encourage attention to the tones, textures and forms within the image in a way that is close to the conventions of painting, art cinema or television with high production values.
+Whether the viewer's attention is drawn to striking compositions, uses of contrasting light and dark or colour effects, or details of setting or costume, these other art forms seek to arrest and engage their spectator.
+But the moving images of time-based media like television and film are not the same as looking at a static painting.
 Asmus's adaptations of What Where, for example, create a dialogue between the planar surface of a picture and the spatial and temporal extension of action that characterises the ongoing broadcast flow of television.
-The appearance and reappearance of the faces in What Where, rhythmically and repeatedly, are the most obvious examples of this.
-In addition, the requirement of attention that contemplation of art implies is reconfigured for the domestic and private experience of television, and television as art.
+The experience of viewing is dynamic, and the appearance and reappearance of the faces in What Where, rhythmically and repeatedly, are the most obvious examples of this.
+Duration, pace and temporal patterning are crucial to the experience of viewing.
+In addition, the requirement of attention that contemplation of art implies is reconfigured for the domestic and private experience of television viewing.
+Beckett's dramas negotiate a position between art for television, art on television, and television as art.